 If you enjoy hiking, living “off the grid,” and value the opportunity to serve thousands who share a common appreciation for the outdoors, then this is the job for you!

-LeConte Lodge is a rustic backcountry hiking lodge within the Great Smoky Mountains National Park.
+LeConte Lodge is a rustic backcountry hiking lodge operating as a concession within the Great Smoky Mountains National Park.
 Accessible only by hiking trails, it's the highest overnight lodge east of the Mississippi River.
 We provide a range of hospitality services, including overnight lodging, retail, food and beverage.

 Atop Mt.
 LeConte (elev.
 6,593') in the Great Smoky Mountains.
 Surrounded by spruce-fir forest and high elevation meadows with access to various scenic vistas offering grand views.